Basic User – A1

 Basic User – A2

-I can recognize familiar words and very basic phrases concerning myself, my family and immediate concrete surroundings when people speak slowly and clearly.
+When people speak slowly and clearly, I recognize familiar words and basic phrases concerning myself, my family, and immediate concrete surroundings.

-I can understand phrases and the highest frequency vocabulary related to areas of most immediate personal relevance (e.g. very basic personal and family information, shopping, local area, employment).
+I can understand phrases and the highest frequency vocabulary related to areas of immediate personal relevance (e.g., very basic personal and family information, shopping, local area, employment).
 I can catch the main point in short, clear, simple messages and announcements.

-I can understand familiar names, words and very simple sentences, for example on notices and posters or in catalogs.
+I can understand familiar names, words, and very simple sentences, for example, on notices, posters, or catalogs.

-I can interact in a simple way provided the other person is prepared to repeat or rephrase things at a slower rate of speech and help me formulate what I’m trying to say.
+I can interact simply if the other person is prepared to repeat or rephrase things at a slower rate of speech and help me formulate what I’m trying to say.
 I can ask and answer simple questions in areas of immediate need or on very familiar topics.

 I can communicate in simple and routine tasks requiring a simple and direct exchange of information on familiar topics and activities.
-I can handle very short social exchanges, even though I can’t usually understand enough to keep the conversation going myself.
+I can handle terse social exchanges, even though I can’t usually understand enough to keep the conversation going myself.

-I can use simple phrases and sentences to describe where I live and people I know.
+I can use simple phrases and sentences to describe where I live and the people I know.

-I can write short, simple notes and messages relating to matters in areas of immediate needs.
-I can write a very simple personal letter, for example thanking someone for something.
+I can write short, simple notes and messages relating to matters in areas of immediate need.
+I can write a simple personal letter, for example thanking someone for something.